To,

 k) Internal Financial Control

-Your Company has not accepted any Deposits from public within the meaning of section 73 of the Companies Act, 2013 read with the Companies (Acceptance of Deposit) Rules, 2014 during the year under review.
-The Company has not accepted any loan from Directors or relative of Directors during the year under report.
+Your Company has not accepted any Deposits from Public within the meaning of Section 73 of the Companies Act, 2013 read with Companies (Acceptance of Deposits) Rules, 2014, during the year under review.
+The disclosure on details of deposits for the year under review are as follows:

 No Company became or ceased to be Subsidiary or Joint Venture or Associate of the Company during the year and till the date of the report.
 ICL Fincorp Limited, holding 75% of the equity shares continues to be the Holding Company.

-Except for those mentioned above, the Company has not given any other guarantee or provided security in connection with loan to any other body corporate or any person in respect of loan availed by them as per the provisions of section 186 of the Companies Act, 2013.
+As on March 31, 2025 the Company has not given any loans or guarantee or provided security in connection with loan to any other body corporate or any person in respect of loan availed by them as per the provisions of section 186 of the Companies Act, 2013.

 Strategic Risks are potential business threats arising from events and trends that can adversely impact the Companys strategic growth trajectory and destroy shareholder value.
 Strategic risks includes the following: